madagra/madagra.github.io/_projects/qubec.md

 excerpt: "[QC] A platform on AWS for performing quantum chemistry simulations on quantum computers integrated with a widely used chemical modeling interface."
 permalink: /docs/qubec/
-number: 3
+number: 4
 header:
-#   image: /assets/images/unsplash-gallery-image-1.jpg
+  overlay_image: /assets/images/qubec.jpg
+  show_overlay_excerpt: false
-  teaser: /assets/images/blog/pinn.png
+  teaser: /assets/images/blog/qubec.jpg
 ---

-**Stack:** Python, FastAPI, Terraform, AWS cloud, Auth0 {: .notice--info}
+**Stack:** Python, FastAPI, Terraform, AWS cloud
+{: .notice--info}

 Quantum chemistry simulations are one of the most promising applications of quantum computing, as